59alireza59/Quantitative-BioMedicine/README.md

 # Quantitative-BioMedicine
-In this case study, we aim to provide an effective framework for producing statistical reports based on the presentation plots of this reliable software by examining the tools provided in the R software space at a glance.
+In this case study, we aim to provide bioinformaticians with an effective framework for producing statistical reports based on the display plots of R software by reviewing the tools provided in this reliable software space.